Detecting isomorphisms in the homotopy category: Introduction

 The proof of Theorem \ref{thm:HotLacksColims} is somewhat involved and forms the bulk of the paper.
 We first show that it is sufficient to find a counterexample in the homotopy category $\HoGpd$ of groupoids.
-Then, given $\k$ as in the statement, we define a simple diagram \mbox{$D : \k \to \HoGpd$}.
-We make use of the theory of graphs of groups~\cite{serre} and the associated fundamental group\-oid~\cite{higgins} in order to construct a sufficiently pathological cocone $D \to Z$ which we use to show that $D$ admits no $\GG$-privileged weak colimit.
+Then, given $\k$ as in the statement, we consider the diagram \mbox{$D : \k \to \HoGpd$} sending $\alpha$ to the free group on $2+\alpha$ generators.
+We make use of the theory of graphs of groups~\cite{serre} and the associated fundamental group\-oid~\cite{higgins} in order to construct a sufficiently pathological cocone $D \to Z$ which we use to show that $D$ admits no $\GG'$-privileged weak colimit, where $\GG' = \{\BZ\}$.
 This involves a detailed understanding of the morphisms in $Z$ and how they are expressed as words in the given generators.
+It follows that the diagram $\k \to \Hot$ sending $\alpha$ to the wedge of $\alpha$ circles has no $\GG$-privileged weak colimit, where $\GG$ is as in the statement of Theorem \ref{thm:HotLacksColims}.

-In the introduction to~\cite{franke}, Franke suggests an approach to showing that diagrams indexed by large ordinals may not admit $\GG$-privileged weak colimits (for $\GG$ a set of objects that jointly reflects isomorphisms) by comparing weak colimits to homotopy colimits.
-In order to complete the argument, it appears that one would need to show that a certain differential in a Bousfield-Kan spectral sequence is non-zero, and we were unable to find an example in which we could prove this.
-It does follow from our argument that the diagram we construct has a homotopy colimit which is not a weak colimit, as Franke suggested would be the case.
+Heller's argument for his claim~\cite[Prop.~1.2]{heller} that any set $\mathcal G$ of objects in $\Hot$ is bounded was to take the cocone $W$ to be the homotopy colimit, i.e., a generalized telescope.
+Since such homotopy colimits are $\mathcal G$-privileged, our result above implies that they are not, in general, even weak colimits in $\Hot$.
+This is in contrast to the situation for telescopes of sequences indexed by $\omega$, and for other homotopy colimits of diagrams indexed by freely-generated categories.
+In the introduction to~\cite{franke}, Franke suggests using a Bousfield-Kan spectral sequence to show that Heller's claim is false, by comparing weak colimits to homotopy colimits, but we were unable to find an example in which we could prove that a certain differential was non-zero.

-In the homotopy category of pointed, connected spaces, the set of spheres jointly reflects isomorphisms.
+In the homotopy category of pointed, connected spaces, the set of spheres jointly reflects isomorphisms---this is the classical form of Whitehead's theorem.
 However, we conjecture that the set of spheres is not bounded in $\Hot_{*,c}$.
 If this is true, it means that Heller's abstract representability theorem, as stated, does not imply Brown's representability theorem.
 That said, Heller's argument only requires a set of objects that jointly reflects isomorphisms and is $\b$-bounded for \emph{some} regular cardinal $\b$.
 Thus, since the set of spheres is $\aleph_0$-bounded, the proof of Heller's theorem goes through in $\Hot_{*,c}$.

 Next we state the result that shows that the statement of~\cite[Cor.~2.3]{heller} is nevertheless correct.

 {Theorem \ref{thm:noGenerator}} \begin{thm:noGenerator} The category $\Hot$ contains no set $\GG$ of spaces that jointly reflects isomorphisms.
 That is, there exists no set $\GG$ of spaces such that, if $f: X \to Y$ is a map of spaces and $f_*: \Hot(S,X) \to \Hot(S,Y)$ is a bijection for every $S \in \GG$, then $f$ is an isomorphism in $\Hot$. \end{thm:noGenerator}